rubensworks/PhD-Thesis/content/storing/evaluation.md

 Finally, in our [last hypothesis](#storing_hypothesis-qualitative-ingestion), we state that average query evaluation times are lower than other non-IC approaches at the cost of increased ingestion times.
-In all cases, the ingestion time for OSTRICH is higher than the other approaches, and as shown in the [appendix](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-3){:.mandatory}, query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
+In all cases, the ingestion time for OSTRICH is higher than the other approaches, and as shown in the [appendix (E)](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-3){:.mandatory}, query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
 This means that we *reject* Hypothesis 6 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.
 In general, OSTRICH ingestion is slower than other approaches, but improves query evaluation time compared to other non-IC approaches,